 The Risk Management Education in Targeted States Program funded 17 risk management and crop insurance education projects in the 16-targeted states in 2013 and 2014.
 Since these states are targeted because of their past underutilization of crop insurance the funded projects are all relatively similar and focus on education farmers about crop insurance.

 The Federal Crop Insurance Corporation provides the funding for these two programs each year.
 The Targeted State program receives $5 million annually, but the specific amount available for Education Partnerships varies from year to year.
-In Fiscal Year 2014, the Education Partnership program had $2 million available.
-The minimum award for a partnership agreement is $20,000 and the maximum award is $99,999.
+In Fiscal Year 2018, the Education Partnership program has $4 million available.
+Grants are awarded in two funding categories: 1) up to $99,999, and 2) $100,000 and above.
+Funding in recent years has averaged a bit over $91,000 per project.
 There is a preference but not a requirement for cost sharing or matching funds.

 An annual Request For Applications (RFA) is usually released by RMA in the spring and details specific priorities for the coming year, along with specific instructions for how to apply for funding.
 Find the most recent RFA for the Risk Management Education Partnership program on RMA’s website.